(A) Purpose

 conflict;

-(b) In the presence of the affected member and with their
+(b) In the presence of the affected member and with the

-these factors and related circumstances and a vote on whether the affected
+factors and related circumstances and a vote on whether the affected member

 (ii) Vote on the pending tenure case.